We may receive a commission on purchases made from links.

 How To Choose The Right Air Purifier To Help Get Rid Of Mold Spores

 Chances are, there is mold in your house.
 The fungus releases spores too small for our eyes to see that float around everywhere, indoors and outdoors.
 It can enter your home via windows, doors, people, and pets.
 It sounds scary, especially since mold can lead to various health issues.
 However, mold only thrives if the spores find an ideal growing environment, like a humid bathroom or leaky pipe.
-While there are houseplants that improve indoor air quality, an air purifier can be a more effective method in removing mold spores from your home.
+An air purifier can be an effective method in removing mold spores from your home.
 The only question is: how to choose the right one?

 In an exclusive House Digest interview, we spoke to Michael Rubino, a mold and air quality expert and the founder of HomeCleanse, to find out what to look for in a quality air purifier that will remove mold spores.
 He says the filtration ability and space recommendations are the main features you should consider in order to find a purifier that will minimize air pollutants in your home.
 "The best air purifiers should have technology that allows them to remove many types of particles and gases," Rubino said.